IQSS/dataverse-frontend/README.md

 > search, whose search facets are reduced compared to other in-application searches.
 Therefore, if we find evidence that
 > the assumption is incorrect, we will work on extending the search capabilities to support Solr.
 >
+> We have also introduced infinite scroll pagination here.
+>
 > #### Dataverses/Datasets list
 >
 > The original JSF Dataverses/Datasets list on the home page uses normal paging buttons at the bottom of the list.
 > We have implemented infinite scrolling in this list, replacing the normal paging buttons, but the goal would be to be
 > able to toggle between normal paging and infinite scrolling via a toggle setting or button.
+>
+> #### Create/Edit Collection Page Identifier Field
+>
+> A feature has been added to suggest an identifier to the user based on the collection name entered.

 </details>